Generic name: tiopronin [ tye-oh-PROE-nin ]

 Drug class: Miscellaneous genitourinary tract agents

 Medically reviewed by Drugs.com.
 Last updated on Jan 23, 2023.

-Tiopronin is used to prevent kidney stones, which may develop due to too much cystine in the urine (cystinuria). tiopronin works by removing the extra cystine from the body.
+Tiopronin is used together with high fluid intake, alkali, and diet to prevent kidney stones in patients with severe homozygous cystinuria (too much cystine in the urine).
+This medicine works by removing the extra cystine from the body.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Interactions with Medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.